 Most of the foregoing is based on reminiscences of my grandfather 'CETN', although dates are either from documents, including the College of Arms 'Pedigree of Newman' in my father's possession, or imputed from events described.
 From this point, however, family records supplement these sources.

-Arthur Newman, born 9th October 1843 at Yeovil, seventh son, fourth of the 'Newman Room' Trinity College, gained his BA in 1867, MA in 1873, but had already been created Vicar of Wemdon in 1870.
+Arthur Newman, born 9th October 1843 at Yeovil, seventh son, fourth of the 'Newman Room' Trinity College, gained his BA in 1867, MA in 1873, but had already been created Vicar of Wembdon in 1870.
 On completion of his BA, he married on 21st February 1867, at Royal Ascott, Charlotte daughter of Revd.James Peers TWEED of co.
 Essex.
 One of the last 'hunting, shooting and fishing' parsons, he obtained fame from newspaper reports of the case of George Chilcott, labourer, a parishioner declared dead whom Revd.
 Newman refused to bury, instead keeping a coffin vigil for three days 'whereafter Mr.Chilcott showed signs of life and later made a full recovery' [reported in Bridgewater Times, c.1880].
 A capable high churchman, he was created Chaplain of Bridgewater Union (1885), and Vicar of Axminster, co.
 Devon (ca. 1900).
 In midlife he absconded from his parish with a mistress, ready to embark for America.
 Intercepted by his brother Rowland [I] on the ship just before departure, he was persuaded to return, but found a petition from the parishioners of Axminster nailed to the locked door of the Church barring him from entry.
 Effectively sacked, he died at Cumberland Lodge, Parkstone, co.
 Dorset, 2nd January 1915 aged 72 years.
-Staunchly 'Tory', or 'conservative', he disinherited his son for being 'not only Whig but also radical'.
+Staunchly 'Tory', and conservative, he disinherited his son for being 'not only Whig, but also a radical'.
 His estranged wife Charlotte survived him, dying 23rd March 1924 at their son's Vicarage in Whittlesey, co.
 Cambridge, aged ca. 80 years.
 A descendant of the CROMWELL, DISBROWE and WALFORD 'parliamentary' or 'roundhead' families of East Anglia, and of Spurgeon TWEED, famous cloth-maker, two generations of her descendants bore the name 'Tweed Newman' (14)

-An avid hunter until a close and respectful encounter with a tiger in its lair led to a reverent truce, he devoted much of this energy instead to being a successful sportsman.
+An avid hunter until a close encounter with a tiger in its lair led to a mutual and respectful truce, he devoted much of his energy instead to being a successful sportsman.
 In 1926 he travelled to Australia to buy ponies for polo cross, where he met and married the following year Kate Agnes Margaret Annabella CAMPBELL of Yarralumla Station, Canberra (39), whose father Frederick insisted that all descendants bear the name and blazon of Campbell in addition to or instead of those of Newman.
 Frederick died just before his first grandson Maurice Charles Campbell Newman (15) was born in Sydney on 21st December 1928.
 He was baptised twice, once as 'Charles Campbell', then in a second ceremony the same day as 'Maurice Newman'.
 Since 1950 the Australian family has lived in or near Bellevue Hill, Sydney, N.S.W., and later in other eastern mainland states.
 Colonel Charles Newman died on 20th March 1985, aged 87 years.